decred/dcrdocs/de_docs/getting-started/user-guides/dcrwallet-tickets.md

 # **Buying Tickets With dcrwallet**

-Last updated for v0.8.2 on 4/18/2017
+Last updated for v0.8.2

 This guide is intended to walk through ticket buying using `dcrwallet`.
 It will cover both manual ticket purchase and automatic ticket purchase for solo-voting and stakepool-voting configurations.

 **Prerequisites:**

-- Use either the latest [dcrinstall](/getting-started/install-guide.md#dcrinstall) to install `dcrctl`.
+- Use the latest [dcrinstall](/getting-started/install-guide.md#dcrinstall) to install `dcrd`, `dcrwallet,` and `dcrctl`.
 Additional steps will be required if another installation method was used.
 - Review how the launch commands for the Command Prompt (Windows) and Bash (OSX/Linux) shells differ [here](/getting-started/cli-differences.md).
 - [Setup dcrd](/getting-started/user-guides/dcrd-setup.md) and have it running in the background.
 - [Setup dcrwallet](/getting-started/user-guides/dcrwallet-setup.md) and have it running in the background.